-It doesn't take much imagination to figure out how that's going to play out in your average family home... so puppy proofing is highly recommended.
+It doesn't take much imagination to figure out how that's going to play out in your average family home, which is why puppy proofing is highly recommended.

 Puppies move fast and in a busy home it's easy to lose track of your furball for a few minutes - and that's often all it takes for a pup to find something forbidden or dangerous (and often both).

 In fact, your home is a minefield for your puppy, and it's up to you to protect him from himself, as well as protecting your stuff from him!

 Remove Everything That Isn't Nailed Down!
 Don't panic, I'm joking... but only just.

 I've found that it's best to move everything small, portable or breakable to a height that your pup won't be able to reach.

 If it's stuff you don't use a lot, put it away in closets or drawers (closed firmly) for now.
 You can always get it back out later.

 Here are a few examples of things you need to move/lock away....

 This isn't a comprehensive list because every home is different, but it gives you an idea of where to start.

 But, what about the stuff you can't put out of sight/reach?